Oz web app for cloud agents import VideoEmbed from '@components/VideoEmbed.astro'; The [Oz web app](https://oz.warp.dev) provides a visual interface for managing cloud agents. You can start runs, browse agents and skills, create schedules, configure environments, and set up integrations—all without

 - Create an agent automation — Walks you through setting up a scheduled agent, integration-triggered agent, or other automation

-- Run Oz Cloud Agents in Warp — Opens the Warp desktop app (or takes you to the download page) to run cloud agents interactively
+- Run Cloud Agents in Warp — Opens the Warp desktop app (or takes you to the download page) to run cloud agents interactively

 - Build an app that uses agents — Links to the Oz Platform docs for using the CLI, SDK, or API